 Saleslogix (SLGX) was a Salesforce competitor which went public during my tenure but ran out of cash in 2001.
-I worked on SLGX for a year and then was promoted to team lead and architect for SupportLogix.
+I worked on SLGX my first year and then became team lead and architect for SupportLogix.

-We'd purchased a small call center company to merge that product with SLGX as a companion offering.
+We purchased a small call center company to merge into SLGX as a companion offering.
 The codebases were vastly different, however.
-SLGX was quite sophisticated as it's really a CRM platform with a SQL engine supporting several RDBMs, a form designer and its own VBA-ish scripting language.
-By contrast, the call center app was kindergarten-level code using a fully normalized database versus SLGX's denormalized one.
+SLGX was quite sophisticated.
+It's a CRM platform with a SQL engine supporting several RDBMs, a form designer and a VBA-ish scripting language.
+The call center app was kindergarten-level code with a normalized database versus SLGX's denormalized one.

-So it was a nightmare project.
-But we finished it in nine months and ten months later it paid for itself and was making money.
-It's a success that I rarely think about these days.
-SLGX is the most sophisticated software I've ever worked on.
-It was written in Object Pascal (Delphi) and had extremely high customization ability.
-Most of our customers were small IT companies who customized and resold SLGX to their customers.
+It was a nightmare project.
+But we delivered it in nine months and ten months later it paid for itself.
+It's a success that I rarely think about.
+SLGX is the most sophisticated software I've ever done, written in Object Pascal (Delphi) with extremely high customization.
+Our customers were small IT companies who customized and resold SLGX to their customers.

-This was my first commercial software and I'm surprised it's still in use.
+It was my first commercial software and I'm surprising it's still in use.
 It was written for a pre-phone world and did database synchronization over a modem.